 Q: What are the requirements of the anonymity policy for authors?

-A: ARR follows the ACL Policies for Review and Citation.
-Submissions must be anonymized as detailed in Step 1.
+ARR follows the ACL Policies for Review and Citation.
+Submissions must be properly anonymized as detailed in CFP.
+See here for some common issues.

 Contributing to the Paper and Review Dataset